What Does a Recruiter Do? An Inside Look

 Recruiters are often the link between candidates and their next job, and facilitating that process can be a rewarding experience.
 After all, there’s a lot to like about putting others in a position to advance in their career or grow their earnings.

 So what does a recruiter do?
-And more importantly, what do the best recruiters do?
-Read on to learn what a day in the life of the industry’s best recruiters looks like.
+Read on to learn more about what a day in the life of a talent acquisition professional looks like.

 Where do recruiters work?

 There are two main types of work environments a recruiter may work in.
 Many large organizations will employ their own team of recruiters in order to fill vacant positions within the company.
 The other option is to work for a recruiting agency, which works to fill positions on behalf of its clients.

 Recruiters employed by a stand-alone business are typically closely engrained in the office culture.
 This means they’re on the hunt for candidates that will be a good match both for the position and the company.
 They work with various teams throughout the company to learn about their specific needs in order to choose an optimal candidate.

 Agency recruiters often work in a specific area of expertise, such as technology or business positions.
 This allows them to hone in on certain fields in order to have a deeper understanding of industry trends and skill sets.